phpmetrics/PhpMetrics/README.md

 You can easily export results to XML with the `--report-xml` option:

-    php ./bin/metrics.php --report-xml=/path/of/your/choice.xml <folder or filename>
+    phpmetrics --report-xml=/path/of/your/choice.xml <folder or filename>

 You can also export results as violations (MessDetector report), in XML format with the `--violations-xml` option:

-    php ./bin/metrics.php --violations-xml=/path/of/your/choice.xml <folder or filename>
+    phpmetrics --violations-xml=/path/of/your/choice.xml <folder or filename>

 ## Configuration file